JPEG Optimization Algorithms Review

 Other techniques (deblocking, quality metrics, quantization table generation)

 JPEGmini software is based on patented method, so please bear that in mind.
 JPEGmini calculates three internal metrics (PSNR, Texture and Blocking) together with their own algorithm for iterative generation of quantization tables.
 Deblocking metrics helps to cope with JPEG boundary artifacts which could arise due to stronger quantization.
-At the output, user gets optimized JPEG image with individual quantization tables which differ from Standard JPEG quantization tables for Y and Cb/Cr.
+At the output, user gets optimized JPEG image with individual quantization table which differs from Standard JPEG quantization table for Y.

 Progressive JPEG vs Baseline JPEG to get better compression ratio